HighlanderLab/toliveira_graphical_ped/README.md

 )
 ```

-4. Check if the "animalModels" package is installed.
+4. Check if the `animalModels` package is installed.
 If not, install it from a local source file using the following command:

 ```
 if (!require("animalModels")) {